Daily readings

 Monday, November 30, 2026

 Saint Andrew the Apostle.
 Advent.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Andrew the Apostle